 Tips to improve your credit rating

 As mentioned previously, the first step should always be to obtain a copy of your credit report and check for mistakes.
-If you find any, then report them to the credit agency so that they can be removed, which should then improve your rating.
+If you find any errors, then report them to the credit agency so that they can be removed.
+This should then improve your credit rating.

-Cancel unused credit cards: unused cards can actually affect your rating as they act as existing credit available to you so could restrict getting “extra” credit.
-If you have no intention of using a card again, then cancel it.
+Cancel unused credit cards.
+Unused cards can actually affect your rating as they act as existing credit available to you so could restrict getting “extra” credit.
+If you have no intention of using a card again,

-Don’t make multiple finance applications: If lenders see an individual making multiple attempts to obtain finance, they may interpret this as a sign of desperation and also a sign of impending financial difficulties.
+Don’t make multiple finance applications.
+If lenders see an individual making multiple attempts to obtain finance, they may interpret this as a sign of desperation.
+It could also be a sign of impending financial difficulties.

 Applying less frequently suggests greater stability in your financial affairs.

-Make sure you are on the electoral roll: Again this is good for your rating as it suggests stability and also community involvement, which is always a plus with lenders.
+Make sure you are on the electoral roll.
+Again this is good for your rating as it suggests stability and also community involvement.
+This is always a plus with lenders.

-Do not lie on credit application forms: Inconsistencies can have a negative effect on your credit score and may even be considered fraudulent.
+Do not lie on credit application forms.
+Inconsistencies can have a negative effect on your credit score.
+Lenders could even consider this fraudulent.

-You sign a credit agreement and agree to pay the card company a monthly fee of £5 a month to repay your £60 ‘loan’.
-At the end of the year, providing you have not missed any fee payments, this will be recorded on your credit report as 12 months of successful repayments.
+You sign a credit agreement and pay the card company a monthly fee of £5 to repay your £60 ‘loan’.
+At the end of the year, providing you have not missed any fee payments, this will be recorded on your credit report.
+It will show as 12 months of successful repayments.
 However, there are fees, so tread carefully.

 And one extra obvious tip – reduce your debts!